 (b) Cessation of use.
-If a nonconforming use ceases for any reason, whether intentional or otherwise, for more than 12 continuous months, such use shall not be reestablished.139 A business of a seasonal nature shall not be deemed discontinued during periods which it is normally inactive (i.e., marinas, ski hills, campgrounds).
+If a nonconforming use ceases for any reason, whether intentional or otherwise, for more than 12 continuous months, such use shall not be reestablished.
+A business of a seasonal nature shall not be deemed discontinued during periods which it is normally inactive (i.e., marinas, ski hills, campgrounds).
 If the zoning administrator determines that a nonconforming use has ceased to operate for more than the aforementioned time period, he or she shall initiate the process established under division 7 of article 7.
-However, if a temporary structure houses a nonconforming use, such use shall terminate upon cessation of such use.140
+However, if a temporary structure houses a nonconforming use, such use shall terminate upon cessation of such use.

 (c) Change in extent.
-Except as may be provided in this article or in state law, a nonconforming use existing on the effective date of this chapter or any amendment thereto, shall not increase in volume, intensity, or frequency if the increase of such results in a change in use.
+Except as may be provided in this article or in state law, a nonconforming use shall not be enlarged, increased, or expanded and shall not occupy a greater area than what existeding on the effective date of this chapter or any amendment thereto, shall not increase in volume, intensity, or frequency if the increase of such results in a change in use that created the nonconforming use.

 (d) Limitation on structural alterations.
-Structural alterations or additions to a structure housing a nonconforming use shall not be permitted in excess of 50 percent of the structure's equalized assessed value; however, ordinary maintenance and repair shall be allowed.
+Structural alterations or additions to a structure housing a nonconforming use shall not be permitted in excess of 50 percent of the structure's equalized assess value; however, ordinary maintenance and repair shall be allowed.
 Except as may be provided in this article, no additional detached principal or accessory buildings may be added to the nonconforming use unless such use is brought into compliance or a conditional use for the nonconforming use is approved per s.
 23.13-6.